- What's the problem with gambling?

 Four reasons to implement whistleblowing mechanisms ASAP:

-We've came to that finally - time for us to persuade you why the time of whistleblowing is NOW.
+We've come to that finally - time for us to persuade you why the time of whistleblowing is NOW.

 - Your competitors are in the process of implementation or already have the whistleblowing platform.